Critical Publishing Logo

 • Further elaboration on the impairment of decision-making under stress caused by imitation and threat.

-This book will appeal to both practitioners and students.
-It helps students to become aware of the factors which may affect judgement in child protection cases and assist in managing cases on placement.
+This book helps students to become aware of the factors which may affect judgement in child protection cases and assist in managing cases on placement.
 It helps professional practitioners in managing the anxieties associated with their current case load and provides strategies to manage these unfortunately common workplace experiences.

 Contents